-The System File Checker is responsible and built into the Windows for the purpose of scanning your Windows System Files for the issue of corruption.
-Meanwhile, it can also look into other errors, and in case a file has been modified, it can automatically replace the file with the correct version in order to assist the user.
+The System File Checker is responsible and built into Windows to scan your Windows System Files for the issue of corruption.
+Meanwhile, it can also look into other errors, and in case a file has been modified, it can automatically replace the file with the correct version to assist the user.

 You can then leave the command prompt window open until the command completes its execution.
 This can take a while depending on the condition of the system.
 If no error is detected by the command, you'll see a message which would say, "Windows Resource Protection did not find any integrity violations".

 However, if you see an alternate message which might read, "Windows Resource Protection found corrupt files but was unable to fix some of them", you have to carry out the reboot in safe mode before doing anything else.
 For the ones who are using Windows 10, accessing the Safe Mode might be tricky as the booting takes place in a very short amount of time, but it can be done by holding the Shift key while clicking the restart option which will allow them to access the advanced boot options menu.
 For the earlier variants of Windows, one has to hold up the F8 key while the booting takes place.
 You then have to run the above command in the safe mode.

 For the ones using Windows 10, the deployment image and servicing management tool can help you fix the component store corruption that doesn't allow the SFC command from proper execution.
 Executing this command is not that difficult, and can be done through following the given steps.

 If you are worried about corrupted file harming other critical files on your computer, you can simply perform the system restore.